What happens to your body when you stop smoking?

 After 20 Minutes of No Smoking

 Your blood pressure and heart rate return to its normal levels.
 As you are aware, smoking increases heart rate and blood pressure so after 20 minutes, your body regulates the abnormal increase and gets you back to a comfortable state.

 Your body’s natural carbon monoxide levels return to their normal state.
 This means that your heart will not have to work as hard to pump blood around your body to give it the oxygen it needs to function properly.

 After 24 Hours

 Any coughing that you experience will be greater than what you are used to.
 This is a good thing.
-This is what happens to your lungs when you stop smoking; they are in the process of clearing up allowing for you to consume more oxygen and will be help you actually breathe easier.
+This is what happens to your lungs when you stop smoking; they are in the process of clearing up allowing for you to consume more oxygen and will help you actually breathe easier.